kwat0308/gtracr/docs/trajectory.md

 - [x] Is the distance in which the particle travels at appropriate (i.e. do they actually propagate out to ~10*RE)?
 - [x] Does the particle start / end trajectory **outside / on the surface of Earth**?

+First thing to note is that we want to back track the particle, so it is sufficient to use opposite charges of particles (that is, e -> -e) to allow inverse time propagation.
+This was done in Honda's paper in 2002 as well (<https://arxiv.org/pdf/hep-ph/0203272.pdf>).

 We also decided to use the momentum instead of velocity, which made some equations a lot simpler than they should be.

 Doing this took some time and care, where we first: